 - Solarize 59068

-- Solarize 59068 is a community campaign that secures fair pricing and helps people in zipcode 59068 install solar.
-Solarize 59068 connects residents and businesses with a vetted solar installer and provides special group pricing on solar installs from April 3 to August 23, 2019.
+- Solarize 59068 was a community campaign that secured fair pricing and helped people in zipcode 59068 install solar.
+Solarize 59068 connected residents and businesses with a vetted solar installer and provided special group pricing on solar installs from April 3 to August 23, 2019.
+The Energy Corps Sustainability Coordinator is currently sharing results with other communities interested in Solarize programs.

-- The City, the Garden Club, and recipients of the Rotary Youth Leadership Award are working together to install a water bottle filling station in Pride Park.
+- The City, the Pollard Hotel, and recipients of the Rotary Youth Leadership Award are working together to install a water bottle filling station near the ATM at the corner of Broadway and 11th Street East.
 The filling station would allow tourists and locals to fill personal water bottles instead of purchasing bottled water, which would reduce Red Lodge’s reliance on single-use plastics.
+Installation is expected in Spring 2020.

 - Expanded LED Streetlight Retrofit